TwistedTwigleg/Godot_GSOC_2020_2D_Project/README.md

 The license for the assets used are as follows:
 * The Godot Engine Logo :)
 * Godette is licesned under CC-BY-4.0 and can be found on this repository [https://github.com/godotengine/godot-design](https://github.com/godotengine/godot-design)
+* The assets in the `TwistedTwigleg` folder were created by TwistedTwigleg for this repository and are licesned under the MIT license.